ovh/docs/pages/cloud/dedicated/move-failover-ip/guide.en-ca.md

 ## Instructions

 > [!primary]
 > When an IP block with unique virtual MAC addresses is moved between servers, the vmacs are temporarily suspended.
 They will appear on the new server once the move is done.
+>
-On the otherhand, blocks with duplicate virtual MAC addresses cannot be moved, you will first be prompted to delete the duplicate vmac on the block to move.
+> On the otherhand, blocks with duplicate virtual MAC addresses cannot be moved.
+You will be prompted to delete the duplicate virtual MAC addresse(s) on the block to be moved.
 >